instana/robot-shop/README.md

 If you are running it locally on a Linux host you can also run the Instana [agent](https://docs.instana.io/quick_start/agent_setup/container/docker/) locally, unfortunately the agent is currently not supported on Mac.

 ## Kubernetes
 The Docker container images are all available on [Docker Hub](https://hub.docker.com/u/steveww/).
-The deployment and service definition files using these images are in the K8s directory, use these to deploy to a Kubernetes cluster.
-If you pushed your own images to your own registry the deployment files will need to be updated to pull from your registry; using [kompose](https://github.com/kubernetes/kompose) may be of assistance here.
+The deployment and service definition files using these images are in the *K8s* directory, use these to deploy to a Kubernetes cluster.
+If you pushed your own images to your registry the deployment files will need to be updated to pull from your registry; using [kompose](https://github.com/kubernetes/kompose) may be of assistance here.

-If you want to deploy Stan's Robot Shop to Google Compute you will need to edit the K8s/web-service.yaml file and change the type from NodePort to LoadBalancer.
+If you want to deploy Stan's Robot Shop to Google Compute you will need to edit the *K8s/web-service.yaml* file and change the type from NodePort to LoadBalancer.
+This can also be done in the Google Compute console.

 *NOTE* I have found some issues with kompose reading the *.env* correctly, just export the variables in the shell environment to work around this.